Neighbor Week - February 8-14, 2026

 The “Engaged Neighbor Pledge” and “Who is My Neighbor?” activities were created by David Burton, a community development specialist with the University of Missouri Extension for over 22 years.
 Based in Springfield (Greene County), David develops educational programs focused on leadership and fostering engaged communities.

-Contact us here or call (330) 971-8208 for more information on how you can be a part of the Neighborhood Excellence Initiative.
+*Contact us here to have door hangers and recipes cards delivered to your front door.
+Also for more information on how you can be a part of the Neighborhood Excellence Initiative.